Possibilities of IPL technology application in the treatment of patients with acne: review and personal clinical experience

 Abstract

-High-energy acne treatments, in particular Intensive Pulse Light (IPL), are becoming increasingly popular in dermatology and aesthetic medicine.
-The purpose of the review is to analyze data on the use of IPL in acne therapy.
-A systematic search has been conducted for scientific publications over the past 20 years on various strategies for using IPL in acne therapy: as monotherapy, as well as in combination with medications, and their effect on the main pathogenetic mechanisms of acne.
-The role of IPL in the modulation of the skin microbiome and immune response has been noted.
-The data confirming the effectiveness of IPL both as monotherapy and in combination with systemic and topical medications are presented.
-The article presents our own clinical experience of using a combined method of treating papulo-pustular acne of mild to moderate severity in 28 women aged 18 to 45 years with a fixed combination of adapalene and benzoyl peroxide (BPO) in combination with phototherapy with Intensive Pulse Light (400-1200 nm).
-The results showed a significant decrease in the total dermatological index of symptoms scale by 82.8% and an improvement in DLQI (Dermatology Life Quality Index) by 80.5%, which indicates high efficacy and good tolerability of the therapy.
-The conducted research and analytical work and our own clinical experience confirm the expediency of combining IPL with systemic and topical therapy in the treatment of acne and require further research in order to optimize acne therapy and develop standardized practical recommendations.
+This review analyzes data on the use of IPL in acne therapy.
+A systematic search of scientific publications over the past 20 years was conducted, focusing on various IPL application strategies and their effects on the main pathogenic mechanisms of acne.
+The role of IPL in modulating the skin microbiome and immune response is noted.
+Evidence is presented confirming the effectiveness of IPL both as monotherapy and in combination with systemic and topical medications.
+The authors’ own clinical experience in using a combination treatment method for the papulopustular form of mild-to-moderate acne in 28 women aged 18 to 45 years, involving a fixed-dose combination drug (adapalene and benzoyl peroxide) along with phototherapy using broad-spectrum non-coherent light (wavelength range 400–1200 nm), demonstrated a significant reduction in the total dermatological symptom severity index by 82.8% and an improvement in the dermatology life quality index by 80.5%, indicating high efficacy and good tolerability of the therapy.

 Full Text